 Distressed Loan and Asset Sales

+We have substantial experience advising distressed businesses as they evaluate options, including Chapter 11 reorganization, Chapter 7 liquidation and out-of-court workouts.
 We guide clients through the bankruptcy planning and filing process and provide assistance with selling their business or assets in bankruptcy, addressing employment-related issues, bringing avoidance actions or other litigation or accomplishing an orderly wind-down.
 We also help distressed businesses explore alternatives to bankruptcy, including negotiating loan modification and forbearance agreements with their secured and unsecured creditors and implementing orderly out-of-court workouts.

-Bankruptcy – Representation of Trustees
+Representation of Trustees and Other Professionals

 - Represented a large commercial lender in liquidating its defaulted multi-family real estate portfolio through foreclosure, note sales and deed-in-lieu transactions